 This makes it a very good subject for the formal upright style.

 The tree shown here to the right was one I created from a very tall tree in a nursery container.
+After literally sawing the tree in half, it took several tries to get the new perfect apex.

 In some areas, the Tamarind grows wild and artists have the opportunity to collect them from nature.

-In nature it is slow growing and reaches heights of 40 to 60 feet.
+In nature, it is slow growing and reaches heights of 40 to 60 feet.

 The fruit or “pods” are used for seasoning everything from soups to jams.